What Security Leaders Should Take Away From RSA—and Why It Matters Now

 3. Microsoft Isn’t Just Selling Features—They’re Solving Problems

 The most valuable conversations happened away from the expo floor—at Microsoft’s offsite sessions.
-Here’s what stood out:
+Here’s what stood out:- Product teams actively asked for customer feedback to refine Defender and Sentinel

 - Field sales leaders wanted to understand how partners can help customers reduce risk—not just license new tools